Senate confirms Greg Katsas

 Sen. Joe Manchin (D-WVa) voted to confirm Katsas.
 Sen. John Kennedy (R-La) voted against confirmation.

 Katsas is a stellar selection.
-Indeed, I have suggested that he’s second only to Justice Gorsuch among the Trump’s judicial picks.
+Indeed, I have suggested that he’s second only to Justice Gorsuch among Trump’s judicial picks.

 A rock solid conservative, Katsas was executive editor of the Harvard Law Review, a Supreme Court clerk for Justice Thomas, and a high ranking attorney at the Justice Department during the George W. Bush administration.
 Our friend Shannen Coffin discussed Katsas’ service during the Bush years here.